 Due to the relatively large PSF of the IRAC images (typically $\sim$\,2$''$ FWHM), blending with nearby sources is a potential concern (see Fig.~\ref{fig:thumbs}).
-We, therefore, identify all of the ALMA SMGs that have a nearby $K$-band detected galaxy within 2.5$''$ and calculate the possible level of contamination assuming that the flux ratio of the ALMA SMG and its neighbour is the same in the IRAC bands as observed in the higher-resolution $K$-band images.
+We, therefore, identify all of the ALMA SMGs that have a second, nearby $K$-band detected, galaxy within 2.5$''$ and calculate the possible level of contamination assuming that the flux ratio of the ALMA SMG and its neighbour is the same in the IRAC bands as observed in the higher-resolution $K$-band images.
 This is conservative as the SMGs are expected to be typically redder than any contaminating field galaxies.
 For any ALMA SMG, if the contamination from the nearby source is likely to be more than 50 per cent of the total flux, the respective IRAC magnitudes are treated as 3-$\sigma$ upper limits.
-This reduces the number of formal detections in each IRAC band by 109.
+This transformation of detected fluxes into upper limits affects 109 sources.